 Once you have recorded your authorship/inventorship, your “Claimed Work” can be viewed in your Work Area, with separate tabs for Inventorship and Authorship.
 Users can also re-sync all of their claimed work from the Claimed Work tab in the user Work Area using the “Sync with ORCID” action available in the Set Actions box.
 This action will re-sync your claimed works and update the records on your ORCID record with any updated metadata.

 Profiles also provide functionality for registered users to “Follow” an author or inventor, allowing you to receive alerts whenever they publish new patents or scholarly works linked to their ORCID record.
 Following an author/inventor can be done from a profile page by clicking the “Follow” button in the top right corner of the profile banner.
 This will add custom “Follow” saved queries to your account with alerts enabled so you can be notified when new works are available from the following author/inventor.
 Follow saved queries can be managed from the Saved Queries tab in your work area.

 Editing and Management

 Managing Your Profile

-While ORCID Plus Profiles are auto-generated based on public data, linking your ORCID account provides an additional level of control over your profile and privacy, allowing you to expose or hide your published collections, profile image and any patents or scholarly works you have recorded authorship/inventorship and aren’t part of your public ORCID record.
+While Lens Profiles are auto-generated based on public data, linking your ORCID account provides an additional level of control over your profile and privacy, allowing you to expose or hide your published collections, profile image and any patents or scholarly works you have recorded authorship/inventorship and aren’t part of your public ORCID record.
 This setting can be adjusted in the privacy section of your account settings.